LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Scalable, highly available, serverless, and managed Apache Cassandra compatible (NoSQL) DB service offering consistent single-digit millisecond server-side read/write performance, while also providing HA and data durability
   * Uses the Cassandra Query Language (CQL)
   * All writes are replicated 3x across multiple AWS AZ for durability and availability
   * Tables can scale up and down with virtually unlimited throughput and storage.
 There is no limit on the size of a table or the number of rows you can store in a table.

+##### Amazon DocumentDB:
+  * Effectively the AWS "Aurora" version of MongoDB
+  * Used to store query and index JSON data
+  * Similar "deployment concepts" as Aurora
+  * Fully managed, HA with replication across 3 AZs
+  * Storage automatically grows in increments of 10 GB, up to 64 TB
+  * Automatically scales to workloads with millions of requests per second
+  * Anything related to MongoDB => DocumentDB
+  * Doesn't have an in-memory caching layer => Consider DynamoDB (DAX) for a NoSQL approach

 ##### DynamoDB:
   * (Serverless) NoSQL Key-value / document DB that delivers single-digit millisecond performance at any scale.
 It's a fully managed, multi-region, multi-master, durable DB with built-in security, backup and restore, and in-memory caching for internet scale applications